An extraordinary art museum

 Equality and non-discrimination

 Amos Rex’s management, administration and the equality working group, which is selected every two years, work together to promote equality and the work community.
-Promoting equality in working life means that employees are treated equally and without discrimination in all situations of working life, regardless of gender.
-The aim is to develop the work community by utilising the diverse abilities and skills of employees, creating space for discussion and change, improving the workplace atmosphere and facilitating the balance between work and family life.
+Promoting equality in working life means that employees are treated equally and without discrimination in all situations of working life.
+The aim is to develop the work community by utilizing the diverse abilities and skills of employees, creating space for discussion and change, improving the workplace atmosphere and facilitating the balance between work and family life.

 Amos Rex is an art museum where past, present and future meet.
 Because we want humanity and the entire spectrum of life to have a future, we are constantly working toward more sustainable museum operations.